ainter21/report-sectest/Report.md

 ### Project: inventory-management-system

 This report goal is to find XSS vulnerabilities in the project `inventory-management-system`.
 Pixy was used to identify the possible sinks and all the outputs were analyzed and divided between true and false positives.
-For the true positives an attak vector is proposed (applied in the tests with selenium) and a possible fix that is applied to the echo function.
+For the true positives an attack vector is proposed (applied in the tests with selenium) and a possible fix that is applied to the echo function.

 ## True Positives